Alex-q-z/alex-q-z.github.io/_pages/about.md

   - /about.html
 ---

-I am a rising 2nd-year CS Ph.D. student at Stanford University, advised by Prof. Kunle Olukotun.
+I am a rising second-year CS Ph.D. student at Stanford University, advised by Prof. Kunle Olukotun.
 I am currently working on developing programmable infrastructure for in-network machine learning as part of the Stanford Pervasive Parallelism Lab.
 My research interest is broadly in systems, networking, and applied machine learning.
 In addition, I have also had the privilege to work with:
 - Prof. Keith Winstein, on the Stanford Stagecast project
 - Prof. Kayvon Fatahalian, on human-centered virtual communication
 - Prof. Muhammad Shahbaz, on infrastructure for in-network machine learning